Ditte Boeg Thomsen

 Currently, I’m working as a postdoc together with Magnus Pharao Hansen in the project Space and Environmental Adaptation in Language and Society, where we compare spatial language – associated-motion morphology, landscape terminology and Frames of Reference – in different Nahuan languages spoken in different physical environments.
 I’m responsible for the psycholinguistic work package where we address three sets of questions:

 Associated motion: Associated-motion marking is a grammatical means for specifying a motion event as the background for the foreground action described by a verb, and this type of grammar is widespread, but critically underdescribed in the languages of the world.
-To verify the presence and examine the extension of associated-motion markers in individual languages and thus to provide the ground for crosslinguistic studies in the semantic typology of associated motion, we’ve developed a semantic-grid elicitation tool with 68 videos (Boeg Thomsen & Nielsen 2020).
+To verify the presence and examine the extension of associated-motion markers in individual languages and thus to provide the ground for crosslinguistic studies in the semantic typology of associated motion, we’ve developed a semantic-grid elicitation tool with 68 videos, the Associated Motion Video Stimuli (Boeg Thomsen & Nielsen 2020).
 We use this tool to investigate whether and how speakers of different Nahuan languages employ associated motion to indicate motion events as the background for other events.
 We further ask whether routine use of associated motion affects speakers’ attention to and memory for background motion.
 Using eye-tracking technology, we measure speakers’ subconscious gaze trajectories while watching and describing videos of events with background motion, and by means of a change-detection experiment, we test whether routine use of associated-motion marking supports memory for background-motion aspects of events.

 Landscape terminology: Generic landscape terms such as river, volcano, heath and bay are linguistic tools for segmenting, categorizing and communicating about recurring environmental features, and there is profound crosslinguistic variation in the importance of perceptual aspects such as shape, size and material in the landscape terminologies of different languages.
 We compare landscape terminology in different Nahuan languages by means of director-matcher games with landforms varying in shape, size and material, and using a non-verbal categorization task with eye-tracking, we test whether differences in landscape terminology are associated with cognitive differences in nonverbal categorization and subconscious visual processing.